rupeshmore/dakiya/README.md

 2. The app has been created with limited collection examples and postman documentation.
 If there are bugs kindly log issues.

 ## TODO
-1. Convert test script postman variables within final script.
-2. Full support for postman url as an object.
+1. Full support for postman url as an object.
-3. [Gatling](http://gatling.io/#/) load testing tool script generation.
+2. [Gatling](http://gatling.io/#/) load testing tool script generation.
-4. [Loadrunner](http://www8.hp.com/nz/en/software-solutions/loadrunner-load-testing/) load testing tool script generation.
+3. [Loadrunner](http://www8.hp.com/nz/en/software-solutions/loadrunner-load-testing/) load testing tool script generation.

 ## License
 MIT License